alexanderenrique/alexanderenrique.github.io/docs/microelectronics/Smart-T-Bird.md

 ### 09/3/2025
 - completely reorganized the project space, created different nodes that make more sense
 - Wrote the code for a central node and the display node
 - Wrote some basic UI stuff.
-Getting the screen set back up was a mission, something was lost in translation, I had to remember all the user set up stuff for the screen
+Getting the screen set back up was a mission, something was lost in translation, I had to remember all the user setup stuff for the screen
-- And the real trick was setting the rotation on the screen correctly, it get totally scrambled without the right orientation.
+- And the real trick was setting the rotation on the screen correctly, it gets totally scrambled without the right orientation.
-- Decided that the central node will do do 3 things, measure voltage, IMU, and temp/humidity.
+- Decided that the central node will do 3 things, measure voltage, IMU, and temp/humidity.

 ### 09/2/2025
 - got the right transistors, and got the screen auto dim working!